 Because our sensory needs shape our preferences, something that’s very normal for us may seem abnormal to someone else.
 The opposite may happen as well, leading us to believe that the person before us doesn’t take us into account when making certain choices.

-Take a look at the world around you and even at yourself.
-But this time, try to do it with new eyes.
-Do you think you can approach the people around with more understanding as you rediscover yourself?
+Take a look at the world around you, including yourself.
+But this time, try to do it from this new perspective.
+Do you think you can approach the people around you with more understanding and compassion as you rediscover yourself?